spread-ai/docs-appsmith-fork/docs/reference/querying-rest-api.md

 #### Body

-Appsmith supports a variety of encoding types for sending data in API queries.
+Studio supports a variety of encoding types for sending data in API queries.
 The encoding type can be selected via the Body dropdown on the API editor.
 For step-by-step instructions on uploading files using an API, see <a href="/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests">Upload Files using API</a> guide.<br/>

   <i>Options:</i>